Advanced DNA interpretation

 - Have specialized and up-to-date knowledge in the field of evaluation of forensic biological results when accounting for transfer, persistence, recovery and prevalence of biological trace material

-- Have acquired skills in written communication on how to convey the value of biological results when propositions refer to activities
+- Feel at ease in writing communications on how to convey the value of biological results when propositions refer to activities

 1. REVISITING UNCERTAINTY IN FORENSIC SCIENCE AND PROBABILISTIC INFERENCE